How To Lower Your Mortgage Payment | 2026

 Speak with your loan provider before you get too far behind on your monthly payments.
 Mortgage lenders are more likely to work with borrowers who are still making on-time payments.
 Your provider may be able to enroll you in a mortgage modification or forbearance program.

-Nationwide, average refinance rates are higher than the low rates available back in 2020 and 2021.
-But some homeowners may still benefit from a mortgage refinance.
+With the recent gradual decrease in rates, some homeowners might benefit from refinancing their mortgage.
 “I advise that you talk to a qualified mortgage planner or loan officer who can provide you with a mortgage plan that best meets your needs,” Laffey recommends.

-Even if you’re not sure whether a refinance will work for you, it’s worth talking to a mortgage lender about your options.
+Even if you’re unsure whether a refinance will work for you, it’s worth talking to a mortgage lender about your options.

 Erik J. Martin